Fallout begins for far-right trolls who trusted Epik to keep their identities secret

-In the real world, Joshua Alayon worked as a real estate agent in Pompano Beach, Fla., where he used the handle “SouthFloridasFavoriteRealtor” to urge buyers on Facebook to move to “the most beautiful State.”
+In the real world, Joshua Alayon worked as a real estate agent in Pompano Beach, Florida, where he used the handle “SouthFloridasFavoriteRealtor” to urge buyers on Facebook to move to “the most beautiful State.”

-But online, data revealed by the massive hack of Epik, an Internet-services company popular with the far right, signaled a darker side.
+But online, data revealed by the massive hack of Epik, an internet-services company popular with the far right, signaled a darker side.
 Alayon’s name and personal details were found on invoices suggesting he had once paid for websites with names such as racisminc.com, whitesencyclopedia.com, christiansagainstisrael.com and theholocaustisfake.com.

 The information was included in a giant trove of hundreds of thousands of transactions published this month by the hacking group Anonymous that exposed previously obscure details of far-right sites and launched a race among extremism researchers to identify the hidden promoters of online hate.